REPAIR CAFE

 So what is a Repair Cafe?

 Repair Café is an event that brings together volunteers skilled in repair and mending to fix household items brought in by members of the local community.
 The Fixer works with the owner to help them repair their item, whilst sharing the skills and knowledge in the art of repair….. often over a cup of coffee or tea.
-The types of items repaired varied however often include – clothing and textiles, electronics, toys, bicycles, fashion/costume jewellery, tools, kitchen gadgets and virtually any household item that can be carried in.
+The types of items repaired are varied however often include – clothing and textiles, electronics, toys, fashion/costume jewellery, tools, kitchen gadgets, timber joins, picture frames and virtually any household item that can be carried in.
 There is no cost to attend however donations to cover event costs are appreciated, and any spare parts required are the responsibility of the item owner.

 The Concept is simple, however the outcomes for our community are significant.

-There are over 2000 Repair Cafes globally and increasing as people embrace a more sustainable way of living.
+There are close to 3000 Repair Cafes globally and increasing as people embrace a more sustainable way of living.

 Repair Cafes are not about competing with or replacing local repair shops, rather, repair events support them through raising people’s awareness and inciting their motivation to mend and repair.
 Repair Cafe also adds value to the social connections of the community, empowers attendees with new skills and changes the way we as a society relate to our material possessions